 The Fluency Trap

-This phenomenon, known as the fluency trap, occurs because repeated reading creates processing fluency, the material feels easy to understand because you have just processed it.
-Students mistake this ease for learning and mastery.
+This phenomenon, known as the fluency trap, occurs because repeated reading creates processing fluency, the material feels easy to understand because you have just processed it. learners mistake this ease for learning and mastery.
 They think, 'I understand this perfectly,' when they have only achieved temporary familiarity.

-FOK and Retrieval Practise
+FOK and Retrieval Practice

 Testing Fixes the Illusion